-In all this, let us preserve constantly a spirit of optimism.
 The future which lies ahead is full of promise.
 Let us base our optimism upon humanity itself.
-Let us recognize the self-proven fact that there is a peculiar quality in every man, an innate, inherent characteristic to which one may give the name “mystical perception”.
+Let us recognize the self-proven fact that there is a peculiar quality in every man, an innate, inherent characteristic to which one may give the name "mystical perception".
 This characteristic connotes an undying, though oft unrecognized, sense of divinity; it involves the constant possibility to vision and contact the soul and to grasp (with increasing aptitude) the nature of the universe.
 It enables the philosopher to appreciate the world of meaning and—through that perception—to touch Reality.
 It is, above all else, the power to love and to go out towards that which is other than the self.
 It confers the ability to grasp ideas.
-The history of mankind is fundamentally the history of the growth of ideas, progressively realized and of man’s determination to live by them; with this power goes the capacity to sense the unknown, to believe in the unproveable, to seek, search and demand the revelation of that which is hidden and undiscovered and which—century after century— owing to this demanding spirit of investigation is revealed.
+The history of mankind is [Page 36] fundamentally the history of the growth of ideas, progressively realized and of man's determination to live by them; with this power goes the capacity to sense the unknown, to believe in the unprovable, to seek, search and demand the revelation of that which is hidden and undiscovered and which—century after century owing to this demanding spirit of investigation—is revealed.
 It is the power to recognize the beautiful, the true and the good and by means of the creative arts to prove their existence.
-It is this inherent, spiritual faculty which has produced all the great Sons of God, all truly spiritual people, all artists, scientists, humanitarians and philosophers and all who love, with sacrifice, their fellowmen.
+It is this inherent, spiritual faculty which has produced all the great Sons of God, all truly spiritual people, all artists, scientists, humanitarians and philosophers and all who, with sacrifice, love their fellowmen.

 Here lie the grounds for optimism and courage on the part of all true educators and here is the true incentive to all their efforts.

-[page 65]

-The present problem of youth
+The Present Problem of Youth

 The world, as known to people over forty years of age, has crumbled and is fast disappearing.
-The old values are fading out and what we call “civilization” (that civilization we have thought so wonderful) has practically vanished.
-Some of us are thankful it is so, I among them; others regard it as a disaster; all of us are distressed that the means of its dissolution have brought so much agony and suffering to humanity everywhere.
-Culture (whatever men may mean by that term) still remains in the hands of a privileged few but the product of that culture —the heritage of the ages— is in process of transit from place to place, from country to country, and is being, or has been, destroyed.
-Our modern civilization and culture have been founded upon the different educational systems of the countries which today constitute our modern world.
-It might be of value if we considered for a moment what we mean when we use those words.
-It is of value also to know whether our civilization is worth salvaging or whether we had better build a new and better one upon its ruins, using some of the old materials.
+The old values are fading out and what we call "civilization" (that civilization we have thought so wonderful) is vanishing.
+Some of us are thankful it is so.
+Others regard it as a disaster.
+All of us are distressed that the means of its dissolution have brought so much agony and suffering to humanity everywhere.